-LAN-070e.A2 Comparison Heatspreader - Heat Sink Guide
+LAN-070e.Ax Comparison Heatspreader - Heat Sink Head

 The operation of electronic components generates power loss in the form of heat.
 The component must dissipate this heat to its environment in some way.
 Otherwise, it will overheat and could be permanently damaged.
 Normally, this heat flow occurs by convection through the component's housing to the surrounding air.
 However, if a component generates a lot of heat, this path is no longer sufficient and heat dissipation must be improved with the aid of additional components.